 Machu Picchu was simply amazing to see in person, trying to imagine how It was built by the Incas around 1450.
 It was abandoned just a century later as the Spanish invaded Peru (but they never found it).
 It was hidden away until 1911, discovered by a Yale historian.
 Our tour unlocked many mysteries but created many more.

-We took a “semi-guide” tour through Monograms (part of Globus).
+We took a “semi-guided” trip package through Monograms (part of Globus).
 Their 8-day tour started and ended in Lima.
 It included all hotels, transportation tickets (trains, car service, motorcoach tour & in-country flight), guided tours and several meals.
 A guide met us as we arrived in each town to get us started.
-We were in fantastic hands, but being on our own.
-Our Machu Picchu guide took us on a fascinating stroll through the many levels.
+We were in fantastic hands, while being on our own most of the time.
+Our Machu Picchu local guide took us on a fascinating stroll through the many levels.

 You must buy tickets ahead since there’s a daily maximum to protect the Machu Picchu site.
 Our tickets and guide were included in our tour package from Monograms.
-While some hike the Inca trail for four days to reach it, the must easier option is taking a bumpy bus ride to the entrance.
+While some hike the Inca trail for four days to reach it, the much easier option is taking a bumpy bus ride to the entrance.
 It’s a short uphill walk to the ruins.

 We stayed overnight at the town below Machu Picchu, Aguas Calientes.
 Our ticket covered two days.
 After a guided tour the first day, we returned on our own in the morning to hike to the Sun Gate (about 2.5 miles) on the Inca Trail.
 Find restrooms and a surprisingly nice restaurant at the main entrance.

-We had a full day in Lima after we arrived.
+Our vacation started and ended in Lima.
 It’s easy to explore by foot, and the hotel arranged a very inexpensive driver to take us to a few spots.
 We appreciated having a pre-arranged driver to pick us up at the airport.
 Driving in Lima is quite the adventure, so don’t attempt!
-The above El Beso (the kiss) sculpture in the “Parque del Amor” (Love Park) along the Pacific.
+The above El Beso (the kiss) sculpture is in the “Parque del Amor” (Love Park) along the Pacific.